-Especially in the specialty coffee industry, there's increasing talk about transparency and traceability throughout the coffee chain.
-But what do these metrics mean?
-And what advantages or disadvantages do they offer a company in terms of communication?
-And what explanatory value do they have?
+In the specialty coffee industry, there is increasing talk of transparency and traceability in the coffee supply chain.
+But what do these terms mean?
+And what advantages or disadvantages do they bring to a company in terms of communication?
+And what is their explanatory value?

-David Wistorf of Kaffeemachern explored these questions in his bachelor's thesis.
-The thesis is dense, introducing the subject matter with a thorough literature review, and then culminating in David's own model for measuring transparency.
+David Wistorf from Kaffeemacher explored these questions in his bachelor's thesis.
+The work is dense, introduces the subject matter with a thorough literature review, and culminates in David's own model for measuring transparency.

-Here, David summarizes the key points of his work.
+Here, David summarizes the most salient points of his work.
 He also makes his bachelor's thesis freely accessible.

-David's input is having a big impact on us coffee makers right now, and we plan to further develop our approach to reporting on coffee.
-And that's what David's work is meant to do—to challenge and provide new ideas.
+At Kaffeemacher, David's input is currently having a significant impact, and we plan to advance our approach to how we report on coffees.
+And that's what David's work is intended to do – to question and provide new ideas.

 David Wistorf: Management Summary

-The price of a pound of Arabica coffee was around $0.92 on October 17, 2019.
-This price has been steadily declining since 2016, leaving many producers unable to cover their production costs.
-Due to falling coffee prices, there are initiatives in the coffee industry to make the coffee value chain more transparent.
+On October 17, 2019, the price of a pound of Arabica coffee was around 0.92 US dollars.
+This price had steadily declined since 2016, making it impossible for many producers to cover their production costs.
+Due to falling coffee prices, there are efforts in the coffee industry to transparently display the coffee value chain.

-Disclosing cost allocation is intended to ensure fair payment for all parties in the value chain.
+By disclosing cost distribution, the aim is to ensure fair payment for all parties in the value chain.
 However, there has been no analysis of the concept of transparency in the coffee industry to date.
-Furthermore, no research has been conducted into how transparency in coffee processing can be measured.
+Furthermore, it has not been investigated how transparency in coffee processing can potentially be measured.

-The aim of this paper is , on the one hand, to highlight the most important aspects of creating transparency in the coffee value chain.
-On the other hand, to develop a model for analyzing transparency in the coffee value chain.
+The aim of this thesis is, on the one hand, to highlight the most important aspects for creating transparency in the coffee value chain.
+On the other hand, a model for analyzing transparency in the coffee value chain is to be established.

-The paper deals with the specialty coffee segment and answers the following questions:
+The thesis focuses on the specialty coffee segment and answers the following questions:

-- What aspects need to be considered to ensure transparency in the specialty coffee segment?
+- What aspects need to be considered to achieve transparency in the specialty coffee segment?

-- Which approaches to creating transparency in value chains are prevalent in the comparable product cocoa and which of these can be transferred to the coffee industry?
+- What approaches to achieving transparency in cocoa value chains prevail as a comparison product, and what can be transferred to the coffee industry?

 - What could a verified model for analyzing transparency in the coffee value chain look like?

 To answer theoretical aspects of the research questions, a systematic literature review was conducted.
-In addition, guided interviews and a short questionnaire were used to survey roasters, the Pledge organization, and consumers.
-In this study, the roasters and the Pledge organization interviewed the following individuals:
+In addition, guideline interviews and a supplementary short questionnaire were used to survey roasters, "the Pledge" organization, and consumers.
+In the present work, the following persons were interviewed from the roasters and "the Pledge" organization:

 - Mathias Bühler from Adrianos